V2Xgithub/WiLabV2Xsim/codeForPaper/Vittorio2021Performance/readme.md

 * Simulation file edds with "*_simulation.m"
 * Plotting file edds with "*_plot.m"
 * All of the output including data and figures are organized in subfolder ".../Vittorio2021Performance/Output"
+* The curves in figure 11 are trying to show the effect of L2 and the averaging process, and other settings do not influence the conclusions.
+The code given here could plot a similar figure with the paper, and could get the same conclusions.